lemonnuggets/portfolio/README.md

 - [ ] Make movement smooth when using on-screen buttons.

 - [ ] Clean up css and make it more organized.

+- [ ] Make site responsive and viewable on mobile.